 A related question is whether sections of one paper can be incorporated into another paper (for example a termpaper into a master's thesis, or a master's thesis into a Ph.D. dissertation).
 The answer again is that it is critical to be very clear that this is what is happening and to be absolutely sure that the faculty member(s) involved have no objection.
 (I have seen this get ugly.)

 In published books it is not infrequent to see a footnote explaining that a certain chapter began life as a journal article or a conference paper.
 (In the professional world, it is not necessary to acknowledge that one has used one of one's own unpublished compositions in the creation of something else.
 Unpublished is unpublished, after all.
-Analogously a student's work written in the past but never submitted for a class or for publication would seem to be still "unused" and hence legitimate, although some of my colleagues would probably disagree.
+Analogously, a student's work written in the past but never published and never submitted for a class would seem to be still "unused" and hence legitimate, although some of my colleagues would probably disagree.
 Somebody always does.)

 Not in all countries, and not at all universities.
-At UCSD the answer is yes, since in some fields delaying publication risks having someone else publish an experimental finding first.
+At UCSD the answer is yes, since in some fields delaying publication risks having someone else publish a new insight or research finding first.
 However it is critical to be very explicit about what is being done, and to have the clear permission of one's dissertation committee.

 Nationally, student cheating continues to be an issue of great interest to the sorts of people who are interested in such things.

 Over the last few years, the academic senate of one university after another has enacted revisions to its procedures.
 Here at UCSD, these are reflected in the descriptions of "academic consequences" above.